pkukic/Quadris/README.md

 ## State of the project

 I consider this project mostly finished.
-On my machine (Ryzen 7 4700u, 24 GB RAM) `populate_solutions_dir` can find a new, **unique** solution of the board about every 1 - 3 seconds (I only ran it for 40k solutions, so 3 seconds per solve was the worst I got).
-Also, `gui.py` can find a solution to a partially solved board in less than 5 seconds.
+On the machine this`generator` was run on (Core i7-5600U, 16 GB RAM) `populate_solutions_dir` can find a new, **unique** solution of the board about every 1 - 3 seconds (I only ran it for 40k solutions, so 3 seconds per solve was the worst I got).
+Also, `gui.py` can find a solution to a partially solved board in less than 5 seconds (tested on a different machine - Ryzen 7 4700u, 24 GB RAM).

+I haven't found **all** solutions to the puzzle because I don't want to wait too long and only have one machine with MATLAB installed, but I consider this to be a really nice proof-of-concept project.

 ## Requirements